sujitpal/nltk-examples/README.md

 Using a POS tagged (Brown) corpus to build a dictionary of words and their sense frequencies, and using a chunked (Penn Treebank subset) corpus to build a reference set of POS sequences and POS state transitions to allow context free POS tagging of standalone words and phrase type detection of standalone phrases.

+### src/topicmodel

+Topic modeling the PHR corpus with gensim.